huang-sh/astk-doc/en/content/quick-start.md

 ## dsflow

-v**dsflow** is wrapper of AS events inferring, PSI calculation,  differential splicing analysis and significants differential result selection.
+**dsflow** is wrapper of AS events inferring, PSI calculation,  differential splicing analysis and significants differential result selection.

 Arguments：